 - Gently toss 1 tablespoon flour with the blueberries, raspberries, and dark chocolate chips.
 Set aside.

-- Combine the wet and dry ingredients until just combined - it's ok if there's a few lumps.
+- Combine the buttermilk, wet, and dry ingredients until just combined - it's ok if there's a few lumps.

 - Gently fold in the mix-ins.